safedv/RustiveDump/readme.md

    The dump file can be sent directly to a remote server using **winsock** APIs calls

 8. **Debug Mode**:
-   The verbose mode provides detailed logs of each step, which can be enabled during the build process.
+   The debug mode provides detailed logs of each step, which can be enabled during the build process.

 ## **How it works**